 It is even worse if you stop and try to restart the rod.
-The wire burns back into the flux and gets covered with molten flux right away.
-This makes it very difficult to restart.
+The wire burns back into the flux and gets covered with molten flux.
+This acts as insulation, making it very difficult to restart the arc.
 These rods are meant to start once and burn them whole with one try.

-Basic rods need a high OCV of at least 70V to start the arc and keep burning.
+Basic rods require a high OCV of at least 70V to start the arc and keep burning.

 Compared to cellulosic rods

-Cellulosic rods such as the E6011 are more difficult to weld because their arc is too aggressive.
+Cellulosic rods such as the E6011 are more difficult to weld because their arc is very aggressive.
 It digs and burns through the workpiece very fast with high heat and spatter.
-These rods need a long time of practice to get used to them.
+These rods require long practice to get used to them.

-Like basic rod they need a high OCV to work.
-Also, the slag is of low volume but hard to clean.
+Like basic rods, they require a high OCV to work.
+Also, their slag is thin but hard to clean.